 And the diffuser itself is elegant, and blends into any decor.

 This ships from the UK, it’s still quick, but not Amazon quick. 😉

 Our Style Content is Inspired by Our Readers

-Our readership inspires all of our posts and this post is not sponsored or paid for by the brands or retailers.
+Our readership inspires all of our posts and is not sponsored or paid for by brands or retailers.

 Recommendations are based on my experience as a personal stylist and wardrobe consultant for over a decade.
 I worked with busy, down-to-earth women who wanted to look chic and feel confident but were often confused by so much of retail.

 Some links are affiliate links, which means if you purchase via our site, we receive a small commission.